10 Best Mini Trampolines & Rebounders in the UK – With Buying Guide!

 The mat is durable and the springs are covered for extra safety and good looks.
 The trampoline is rated for a maximum of 100 kg (although a few more kilos should not be a problem) and has 8 inches of ground clearance.
 Its six legs keep it stable and sturdy.
 The warranty is classic for rebounders – a year on the frame, 6 months on the mat and 3 months on the spring cover.
 The rebounder is intended for ages 12 and up.

 If you think you might get good use of its incline position feature, this rebounder won’t disappoint you.
-But if you don’t need the feature, there are other choices that might suit you better.
+But if you don’t need the feature, other choices might suit you better.

 Tunturi Fitness Trampoline